rsksmart/devportal-1.0/_rsk/node/configure/cli.md

 ### Configuration related

 - `--verify-config`:
-  Indicates that the configuration file used by this; run of the RSK node, should be validated.
+  Indicates that the configuration file used by this run of the RSK node should be validated.
   By default this step is always performed.
 - `--print-system-info`: